 Top 10 Songs by Disney Princesses - From "Let It Go" to "Speechless"

-Disney Princesses are not only admirable and spirited, they have given the world some of the best songs in the history of cinema, too.
+Disney Princesses are not only admirable and spirited, they have given the world some of the best songs in cinema history too.

-Ever since Snow White, the very first ever Disney Princess, advised us to "Whistle While You Work" in 1937’s Snow White And The Seven Dwarfs, other Disney princesses in various Disney animated and live-action feature films have also delivered some of the most memorable songs in cinema history.
+Ever since Snow White, the very first ever Disney Princess, advised us to "Whistle While You Work" in Snow White And The Seven Dwarfs (1937), other Disney princesses (and one notable queen) have also delivered some of the most memorable songs in the history of cinema.

 Ranked from the best at #1, the following list contains primarily solo songs sung by a Disney Princess in either an animated or live-action film.